KoreTeknology/ComfyUI-Compositing-Nodes-Pack/README.md

 USER: https://github.com/KoreTeknology
 ```

-### A set of custom nodes that everyone needs to work with composite images!

-This is set of custom nodes for your ComfyUI[^1] local installation.
+This is set of custom nodes for your ComfyUI[^1] production setup.
 It offers the very basic nodes that are missing in the official "Vanilla" package.
 It is a research Node based project on *Artificial Intelligence* using ComfyUI visual editor.
 This repository also includes a set of workflows to test the nodes.

 <img alt="essential Nodes Pack NODES" src="/media/screenshot_CENP_nodes.png">